PersonalAI: A Systematic Comparison of Knowledge Graph Storage and Retrieval Approaches for Personalized LLM agents: Methods

-\textbf{WaterCircles.} Utilizing a breadth-first search algorithm forms another extraction methodology within this graph-based framework.
-Entities derived from queries are mapped to their corresponding graph nodes.
-Initially, the algorithm examines vertices adjoining these entity nodes, while subsequent iterations expand to vertices neighboring those identified previously.
-This iterative search crafts pathways radiating from entity vertices outward.
-When pathways from different entities intersect, the resulting triplets from these intersections aggregate into a primary list, with all traversed triplets collated into a secondary list.
-The algorithm finally returns $N$ triplets from the primary list and $K$ triplets from the secondary list, governed by configurable hyperparameters.
+\textbf{WaterCircles.} This graph-based extraction method employs a breadth-first search (BFS) algorithm to retrieve relevant knowledge.
+Query entities are first mapped to their corresponding vertices in the memory graph.
+The algorithm begins by exploring vertices adjacent to the initial vertices and iteratively expands to neighboring vertices in subsequent steps, constructing outward-radiating paths.
+When paths originating from different starting vertices intersect, the triples formed at these intersections are aggregated into a primary list, while all traversed triples are compiled into a secondary list.
+The algorithm ultimately returns a subset of triples, selecting $N$ from the primary list and $K$ from the secondary list, where $N$ and $K$ are configurable hyperparameters.

-When the graph integrates not only triplets forming direct entity connections ("simple" connections) but also incorporates associations between entities and text fragments ("hyper"\ and "episodic"\ connections), a modified BFS approach is implemented: \begin{enumerate} \item The traversal initiates at the question entities, analogous to handling "simple"\ entity connections. \item Within text fragments identified during the traversal, substrings are scrutinized for other question entities distinct from the entity instigating the graph path to the given text fragment.
-For each text fragment, $N_{intersections}$, reflecting the number of discerned entities, is computed. \item The list of "hyper"\ and "episodic"\ triplets is sorted in descending order based on $N_{intersections}$. \end{enumerate}
+When the memory graph incorporates not only direct object relations (\textit{object} triples), but also associations between objects and text fragments (represented as \textit{thesis} and \textit{episodic} triples), a modified breadth-first search (BFS) algorithm is employed as follows: \begin{enumerate} \item \textbf{Traversal Initialization}: The search begins at vertices that match entities from the input question. \item \textbf{Text Fragment Analysis}: During traversal, identified text fragments are examined for occurrences of other question entities, distinct from the entity that originated the path to the given fragment.
+For each fragment, the number of detected entities, denoted as $N_{intersections}$, is computed. \item \textbf{Ranking Triplets}: The list of \textit{thesis} and \textit{episodic} triplets is then sorted in descending order based on $N_{intersections}$. \end{enumerate}

-This triplet extraction strategy aims to enhance relevance and accuracy in retrieving information from the graph-structured knowledge base, thereby bolstering the effectiveness of AI-driven question-answering systems.
+This triplet extraction strategy aims to enhance relevance and accuracy in retrieving information from the memory graph, thereby bolstering the effectiveness of AI-driven question-answering systems.